emacsmirror/sxiv/README.md

 `sxiv.el` requires [dash.el](https://github.com/magnars/dash.el) and an installed [sxiv](https://github.com/muennich/sxiv) in your $PATH

 ## Usage
-`M-x sxiv` - entry point.
+The main command is `M-x sxiv`.

 Run it in a Dired buffer containing images.
-Files marked in sxiv will be marked in Dired.
+Files marked in sxiv (mark/unmark with `m`) will be marked in Dired.

 If the Dired buffer has marked files, open only those files.